Valuable Resources for

 - Lack of third-party integration, specifically with Google Docs (This results in me having to copy and paste my edits back and forth)

 - Lacks formatting copy/paste, including links, bold text, and italics (which means you have to do it again manually.
 Easily resolvable if they figure out Google Docs integration.)

 I don’t recommend paying for the premium version, but do give the free version a try.
 It isn’t 100% intuitive though, so don’t forget to put your thinking cap on.
 It can help you spot oddities here and there and help you tweak your text, but ultimately, it’s your job to figure out what works and what doesn’t.

-My partner uses Grammarly, and she recommends it.
+As a non-native English speaker, my partner uses Grammarly, and she strongly recommends it.
 (Admittedly, she’s not a copywriter.
-She’s an agency designer.)
-But she works on a ton of ideation and does have an eye for good writing.
+She’s an agency designer who’s worked with brands like Redbull and Conversion XL.)
+But she does a ton of ideation, where she has to share her ideas with the team, and she has an eye for good writing.

 Try out the free version.
-If you’re a non-native English speaker, it goes without saying that you should be using the free version at minimum.
-For starters, it can help cover up errors that are commonplace in works written by non-English speakers.
-But it also helps you simplify and improve your copy, and it works with Gmail and Facebook as well.
+If you’re a non-native English speaker, you should be using the free version at a minimum.
+For starters, it can help you cover up obvious mistakes that foreign copywriters make frequently.
+But it can also help you simplify and improve your copy, and it integrates fantastically with Gmail and Facebook as well.

 Social Media Ad Research Tools